 Sigh.
-Nothing can pull a girl’s heartstrings like a good recipe for chocolate peanut butter bars.
+Nothing can pull a girl’s heartstrings like a good chocolate peanut butter bars recipe.
 As a lifelong fan of Reese’s peanut butter cups, I’ve always wanted to find a way to indulge my chocolatey peanut buttery cravings at home without having to succumb to mass market candy with all its not-so-lovely additives.

 Enter this too-good-to-be-true chocolate peanut butter bar recipe by my fellow blogger Carol at Ditch the Wheat.
 She obviously understands the magical spell Reese’s can hold over you, as well as the age-old struggle between trying to indulge in a decadent dessert and trying to eat better for your health.